Short Makalu Base Camp Trek

 Unlike the longer Makalu trek, which can take up to 23 days and covers high passes and remote valleys, the short trek focuses on the most scenic and rewarding parts.
 It's perfect for travelers with limited time who still want a high altitude adventure.
 The route is designed for a good balance of adventure, comfort, and safety, allowing trekkers to reach Makalu Base Camp in less time without missing the highlights.
 This trek offers a shorter, manageable journey suitable for most moderately experienced trekkers.

-Required permit for the Short Makalu Base Camp trek
+Two permits are required for the Short Makalu Base Camp Trek.

 Makalu Base Camp Trek packages